 Puff Pastry Cinnamon Twists

 This Cinnamon Twists Recipe uses grocery store puff pastry to create the most light, buttery, delicious, and easy dessert perfect for serving at any time of day.
 The smell from the oven alone will be enough to make you do a little happy dance.
 And since these take less than 15 minutes to prepare and just about 10 minutes to bake, you’ll have plenty of reasons to celebrate.

-While technically a dessert, I would wholeheartedly support serving these Sugar and Cinnamon Twists as part of a brunch, or as a treat during your afternoon coffee.
+While technically a dessert, I would wholeheartedly support serving these Cinnamon Puff Pastry Twists as part of a brunch, or as a treat during your afternoon coffee.
 They are also perfect for making with kids, as are our savory Cheese Twists.

 - Puff Pastry - I recommend buying an all-butter puff pastry if you can.
 It’s best to thaw your puff pastry overnight in the fridge so that it doesn’t crack.
 Feel free to cut the straws to whatever size you like.